AndiHahn/AspNetCore-WebApi-CleanArchitecture/README.md

 This repository shows clean architecture in practice in a ASP .NET Core Api Project.

-The project includes a modular monolithic application with 2 modules:
+The project's architecture is a modular monolithic application with 2 modules.
-- Shopping module: shows usage of repository and unit of work pattern
-- BudgetPlan module: shows usage of db context with an interface directly in business logic

 See detailed Information regarding clean architecture concept in the Wiki:
 [Wiki Clean Architecture](https://github.com/AndiHahn/AspNetCore-WebApi-CleanArchitecture/wiki)